Chances are, you have more personal information posted online than you think.

 Services such as McAfee Personal Data Cleanup can prove invaluable, as it handles the initial removal process, as well as ongoing monitoring to catch when your information resurfaces, saving you time and effort while offering long-term privacy protection.

 So while it may seem like all this rampant collecting and selling of personal information is out of your hands, there’s plenty you can do to take control.
-With the steps outlined above and strong online protection software at your back, you can keep your personal information more private and secure.
+With the steps outlined above and strong online protection software in place, you can keep your personal information more private and secure.

 Unlike legitimate data broker sites, the dark web operates outside legal boundaries where takedown requests don’t apply.
 Rather than trying to remove information that’s already circulating, you can take immediate steps to reduce the potential harm and focus on preventing future exposure.
 A more effective approach is to treat data breaches as ongoing security issues rather than one-time events.

-As you go about removing your information for the internet, it is important to set realistic expectations.
+As you go about removing your information from the internet, it is important to set realistic expectations.
 Several factors may limit how completely you can remove personal data from internet sources:

 While some states like California have stronger consumer privacy rights, most data removal still depends on voluntary compliance from companies.